Doctor of Global Health Leadership and Practice

 Leadership and Practice Experiences (LPEs)

-Students engage in at least three extended (6-12 month) mentored work experiences in settings that provide exposure to a range of US and international agencies and organizations.
+Students engage in at least two-four (6-12 month) mentored work experiences in settings that provide exposure to a range of US and international agencies and organizations.
 These leadership and practice opportunities, or LPEs, may arise from the student’s existing professional network, from organizations previously identified by the DrGH program, from the networks of the student’s faculty supervisory committee, or a combination.
 The task of securing LPE placements will be a collaborative effort between the student and their UW faculty advisors.
 The focus of each placement is negotiated by the DrGH student and their LPE host site mentor, in consultation with the DrGH faculty committee.

 Practice Products